s9w/preTeX/README.md

 preTeX is currently automatically tested on 8 randomly selected [arXiv](http://arxiv.org/) papers (323KB raw LaTeX) and makes sure they're untouched with default settings.
 Transformations are considered safe when they pass that test (among normal unit tests of course).

 ## Usage
 To use, either install with `(sudo) pip install pretex` or simply put the `pretex.py` wherever you need it.
 The only mandatory argument is an input filename.
-You can also supply an output filename (default is `{original}_t.tex`) and exclude transformations.
+You can also supply an output filename (default is `{original}_t.tex`) and change settings.
 Usage:

 ```
 pretex thesis.tex                                     # for installed version
 python pretex.py thesis.tex                           # for copied file
 python pretex.py thesis.tex -o thesis_output.tex
-python pretex.py thesis.tex --skip braket --skip cdot
+python pretex.py thesis.tex --set braket=disabled --set sub_superscript=aggressive
 ```

 The default configuration can be seen in the table below.